 How safe is Tor Browser?

-But there’s a second thing to bear in mind.
-When data passes through the Tor Network, it has to enter and leave it somewhere.
+- When data passes through the Tor Network, it has to enter and leave it somewhere.
 And these exit nodes are key vulnerabilities for Tor users to know about.
-For instance, web sites where you enter payment information are very vulnerable, which is why Tor included HTTPS Everywhere.
-HTTPS provides some protection, but doesn’t stop snoopers knowing that you are using Tor.

-In fact, it’s very hard to hide Tor usage from anyone who is determined enough to find out.
+It’s tough to hide Tor usage from anyone who is determined enough to find out.
 And some exit nodes may also be compromised.
-There have long been rumours about governments actually running these nodes, allowing bulk collection of data.
+There have long been rumors about governments actually running these nodes, allowing for bulk data collection.

 While this data probably won’t identify users, it’s still a long way from total protection.
-However, the Tor Project is well aware of this and take regular steps to refine their security measures.
+However, the Tor Project is well aware of this and takes regular steps to refine its security measures.

-Here’s a good time to emphasize that Tor is great for anonymity, but not that great for spoofing your IP address and pretending to be from a certain country.
-This is usually needed to avoid geo-blocking.
-Therefore Tor might not be good enough to let you watch Game of Thrones season 8 on HBO Now if you’re on holidays in Mexico.
+This is the time to emphasize that Tor is great for anonymity but not that great for spoofing your IP address and pretending to be from a certain country.
+For that, you’ll need a good VPN, like ExpressVPN.

-How to get up to date information about Tor security
+#4 How to get updates about Tor Browser’s security?

 If you are worried about Tor’s anonymity, the state of play with exit nodes, and risks attached to viruses, you’re in luck: so are thousands of other privacy-conscious people.
 And they have gathered together to provide forums to discuss issues with Tor Browser safety.

-When you want to ask is Tor Browser safe, Reddit is always a good place to start.
+When you want to know if Tor Browser is safe, Reddit is always a good place to start.
 The “front page of the Internet” is always full of people using Tor to express opinions and share files, and many of them are excellent sources of technical knowledge.

 Another good place to look for the latest information is the Tor Blog, which runs a regular series of security updates.

-The Tor Browser is one of the most powerful privacy tools around, but it’s not flawless.
-If you choose to use Tor for secure browsing, be sure to install a Tor-friendly VPN like CyberGhost or NordVPN.
-Be sure to install a safe Tor from the Tor Project, and don’t be afraid to ask questions.
-If you have any questions about is Tor Browser safe, Reddit and other tech forums are there to help.
+Tor Browser is one of the most powerful privacy tools around, but it’s not flawless.
+Therefore, you should install a safe version from the Tor Project, and don’t be afraid to ask questions on Reddit or the Tor Blog.